Mohan-this-side/Classify.ai/Evaluation/README.md

 - Kaggle API credentials
 - Dataset specifications
 - Quality thresholds
-- Evaluation parameters
+- Test parameters

-## Results

-Results are organized by:
-- **Agent-level**: Individual agent performance
-- **System-level**: End-to-end workflow performance
-- **Tables**: LaTeX and Markdown tables
-- **Visualization**: Plots and diagrams

-## WeatherAUS Testing

-See `weatherAUS testing/README.md` for detailed information about weatherAUS-specific testing.

-## Documentation
+## Notes

-- `README.md` (this file) - Main evaluation framework documentation
-- `weatherAUS testing/README.md` - WeatherAUS testing documentation
+- Old evaluation scripts have been removed to keep the folder clean
+- All current testing is done through the `weatherAUS testing/` framework
+- Framework components can be reused for testing other datasets